vuejsdevelopers/tutorials/vue.js/vue-boilerplate-template-scaffold/index.md

 There are many great Vue.js templates out there, but in this article, we'll look at 5 that include key features that new projects will often require.

+> *Note: this article was originally posted [here on the Vue.js Developers blog](https://vuejsdevelopers.com/2018/04/23/vue-boilerplate-template-scaffold/?jsdojo_id=cjs_5bt) on 2018/04/23*

 # 1. Best for Webpack

 If you need a solid Webpack setup then look no further than the [Webpack](https://github.com/vuejs-templates/webpack) template included with Vue CLI 2.
 With almost 7000 stars on GitHub and development and maintenance by Vue team members, this template is your best bet for creating a highly optimized Webpack-powered SPA.